 When beginning, trade a single item at a go.
 Avoid being in different markets until you have enough skills.
 If you are speculating on sugar futures, then work with that only.
-It allows you to concentrate in one area which is easier for beginners.
+It allows you to concentrate on one area, which is easier for beginners.
 Being in different markets at the same time will confuse you and slow your learning process.

 Statistics indicate that only 10% of traders make it in trading and about 15% in options and stock.
 Trading, in general, is for the ones who are willing to do the extraordinary.
 If you are 50/50, please leave trading.
-Trading will require a lot of hard work, dedication, adaptation and continuous learning.
-It is a rewarding career that gives those who succeeded in it freedom and returns.
+Trading will require a lot of hard work, dedication, adaptation, and continuous learning.
+It is a rewarding career that gives those who succeeded in it, freedom and profits.

 Having said that, do not be so quick to quit.
 By saying that forex is not for everyone doesn’t mean you should quit at your first challenge.
 I know sometimes we can be pushed to a point where we just want to abandon the whole thing and try something else.
 There is a famous story of a miner who gave up when he was a few inches from striking gold.
 Success is for those who don’t easily give up.
 When you are about to quit prematurely, remember the following: